Shia LaBeouf accused of acting "aggressive" toward officer before arrest

 In 2015, he was taken into custody in Austin, Texas, for public intoxication and jaywalking in front of police, according to authorities.
 In 2014, he was arrested outside of a Broadway performance of the musical "Cabaret" in New York for allegedly being disruptive, smoking and yelling.
 And in 2008, he was arrested for allegedly driving drunk in West Hollywood, California.

-After his arrest in 2014, LaBeouf's representative told PEOPLE: "He understands that these recent actions are a symptom of a larger health problem and he has taken the first of many necessary steps towards recovery."
+After his arrest in 2014, LaBeouf's representative told PEOPLE magazine: "He understands that these recent actions are a symptom of a larger health problem and he has taken the first of many necessary steps towards recovery."

 The rep also said LaBeouf was "voluntarily receiving treatment for alcohol addiction."